Max0513/Max0513.github.io/_posts/2025-02-01-Saliford-turn-over-analysis.md

 **High work hours (Above 220 hours a month) increase the risk of departure.**

-- 52% of turnovers occur over an average of 220 hours a month.
+- 52% of turnovers occur over an average of 220 hours per month.

 <br>

 **The promotion system of *Saliford* might contribute to higher turnover.**

 - 98.3% of workers did not receive a promotion in the last 5 years, which increased the probability of leaving from 4% to 17% in the analysed data.
 - Promotions seem to mostly be attributed over the average monthly hours worked.
-Monthly hours worked is a contributor to high turnover rates.
+Monthly hours worked are a contributor to high turnover rates.

 <br>

 **3 to 5 project count looks to be ideal for retention.**

-- 45% of employees that took on 6 projects left the company going up to 100% when taking on 7 projects.
+- 45% of employees who took on 6 projects left the company going up to 100% when taking on 7 projects.
-- The requiered time spent on the job looks to be the cause, rather than the count of project itself.
+- The requiered time spent on the job seems to be the cause, rather than the count of project itself.

 <br>

-**Years 4 and 5 since hire need further investigation over a massive drop in satisfaction level which seems a large predictor of leave**
+**Years 4 and 5 since hired need further investigation over a massive drop in satisfaction level which seems a large predictor variable of leave**

 - Satisfaction levels are steadily decreasing through year 4, down to an average of 14% of satisfaction in the departed employees category.

-- Retained employees tell a different story, reaching a minimum average of 48% at year 5 and then rising back up.
+- Retained employees tell a different story, decreasing to a minimum average of 48% at year 5 and then rising back up.

 <br>